S c o t s D i c t i o n a r y

 knype on (pronounced knipe on):

-To knype on is a Northeastern term meaning to keep going or slog away at something,
+To knype on is a Northeastern term meaning to keep going or slog away at something, often used in the sense of going steadily through life without any great mishap.

 It is sometimes shortened to knype.